directus/directus/docs/guides/extensions/endpoints-privileged-endpoint-stripe.md

 contributors: Tim Butterfield, Kevin Lewis
 ---

-# Use Custom Endpoints to Create Privileged API Endpoints
+# Use Custom Endpoints to Create a Permissions-Based API Proxy

 Endpoints are used in the API to perform certain functions.
 In this guide, you will use internal Directus permissions when creating a custom endpoint.